qodfathr/Bobo/overview.md

 ESS then goes a level deeper -- instead of creating a index of words mapped to `nodes`, it actually maps the words to `positions`.
 A `position` is a monotonically increasing count of the number of words seen.
 For example, imagine a file system crawler has found two text files, and maps text files to `nodes`.
-Further, magine these are the two text files, with there contents:
+Further, magine these are the two text files, with these contents:

 * A.TXT: The quick brown fox jumps over the lazy dog.
 * B.TXT: A brown dog quickly becomes lazy.